SWG-Source/client-tools/README.md

 ## Contributing and More Information
 Contributions and improvements are welcome and encouraged, please submit a pull request.
 If you have any questions or are looking for more information and haven't already joined us in Discord, you can join [here](https://discord.gg/Va8e6n8).
 Please note that any changes to the client-tools that requires a rebuild of the SwgClient, will also mean a newly compiled client binary must be added to the [client-assets repository](https://github.com/swg-source/client-assets) so it can be shipped to end users.

+## Additional Dependencies
+Most of the development tools use the [Qt framework](https://www.qt.io/) to render their user interface.
+You may wish to install the [Qt VS Tools for Visual Studio](https://marketplace.visualstudio.com/items?itemName=TheQtCompany.QtVisualStudioTools-19123) to ease development.

 ## Known Issues
 * For the debug build, and possibly the optimized versions, you will get linker errors about libmozilla, and in release, possibly Vivox - if you alter the project settings you can disable this from killing the output of an exe, as libmozilla is only needed for the ingame browser.
 * Other linker errors sometimes throw, you have to work on these case by case.
 Please pull request any changes you make.